The non-backtracking random walk and its usage for vertex clustering: Non-backtracking graph and transition probability matrix

-Consequently, $\bm{End} \, \uuu$ is the $2m$-dimensional inflated version of the $n$-dimensional vector $\uuu$, where the coordinate $u_j$ of $\uuu$ is repeated as many times, as many edges have end-node $j$; likewise, in the $2m$-dimensional inflated vector $\bm{Start} \, \uuu$, the coordinate $u_i$ of $\uuu$ is repeated as many times, as many edges have start-node $i$.
-As each edge is considered in both possible directions, these numbers are the node-degrees $d_j$ and $d_i$, respectively.
+Consequently, $\bm{End} \, \uuu$ is the $2m$-dimensional inflated version of the $n$-dimensional vector $\uuu$, where the coordinate $u_j$ of $\uuu$ is repeated as many times, as many edges have end-vertex $j$; likewise, in the $2m$-dimensional inflated vector $\bm{Start} \, \uuu$, the coordinate $u_i$ of $\uuu$ is repeated as many times, as many edges have start-vertex $i$.
+As each edge is considered in both possible directions, these numbers are the vertex-degrees $d_j$ and $d_i$, respectively.
 Note that

 \begin{proposition} The eigenvectors of the symmetric matrix $\B \V = \bm{End} \, \bm{End}^T -\I_{2m}$, corresponding to the eigenvalues $d_j -1$ $(j=1,\dots ,n )$ are the column vectors of $\bm{End}$.
 The other eigenvectors corresponding to the eigenvalue -1 (of multiplicity $2m-n$) form an arbitrary orthonormal system in the $(2m-n)$-dimensional real subspace, orthogonal to these $n$ column-vectors.
-Therefore a vector $\y$ within this subspace is characterized by the following equations:
+Therefore, a vector $\y$ within this subspace is characterized by the following equations:

 \end{proposition}